-- 7. Speaking roster.
+- 7. Prepare a speaking roster.
 If the event includes an opportunity for speaking, be sure that you include the legislator on the roster of speakers (if appropriate).
-Also, be sure to ask the legislative office for a copy of his or her introductory biography.
-(It is courtesy to invite legislators to sit with other dignitaries at head tables or in the front of the room.
-If you do not wish to have them speak at an event, they should still be formally recognized during the event.) - 8.
-Access.
+Be sure to ask the legislative office for a copy of his/her/their introductory biography.
+It is courtesy to invite legislators to sit with other dignitaries at head tables or in the front of the room.
+Even if you do not wish to have them speak, they should still be formally recognized during the event. - 8.
+Consider Access.
 If media attends, be sure to help them access the legislator.
 Provide appropriate seating and badges/passes so that they have access to the same locations as the legislator. - 9.
-After the event.
+Promote after the event.
 It is advisable that districts publicize the visit through their own media outlets (newsletters, websites, and at Board meetings), as well as on earned media such as Facebook, Twitter, and school blogs.
-If you take highquality photos, be sure to submit them to the media that attended as well as to your other media outlets.
-You should also comment on the legislator's Facebook page and Twitter feed thanking him or her for the visit.
+If you take high-quality photos, be sure to submit them to the media that attended as well as to your other media outlets.
+You should also comment on the legislator's Facebook page and Twitter feed thanking him/her/them for the visit.
 If an article was written or news broadcast covers your event, reference that article on your social media accounts.
 BE THOUGHTFUL IN YOUR COMMENTS.
 No matter what social medial outlet you use, discussion of the visit should be thoughtful.
 If you have a negative experience, strategize with your district's PR office to develop a plan to highlight the positive aspects of the event as well as encourage outcomes that best support student achievement. - 10.
-Thank-you notes.
-In addition to thanking the media for coming (a guick email to a reporter), formally thank the legislator.
+Send thank-you notes.
+In addition to thanking the media for coming (a quick email to a reporter), formally thank the legislator.
 Student-signed cards or an autographed paperweight from a woodworking class are often displayed in legislators' offices.
 The memento helps the legislator remember their visit.
-DO NOT PROVIDE THEM WITH A LOT OF READING MATERIAL UNLESS THEY SPECIFICALLY REQUEST IT!
+Do not provide them with a lot of reading material unless they specifically request it!
 Most printed documents are recycled (usually without being read first).
 If you want to give the legislator information to take back to Lansing, provide it to them in a format that will help them remember their visit.
 Are you highlighting a horticulture program?
-Give them a plant with your school's name on the container and the three key points you want them to know

-- from their visit.
+Give them a plant with your school's name on the container and the three key points you want them to know from their visit.
 Are you sharing information about a culinary program?
 Have a lunch made by your students delivered to their district office with a sample "menu" listing your talking points. - 11.
-Reminders.
+Send reminders.
 The next time you wish to invite a legislator to an event, remind them of the impressive experience they had during their previous visit.
 If the experience was well organized and proved to be beneficial, the more likely the legislator will entertain future invitations.